Self-interacting mass-dimension one fields for any spin: Elko for any spin

 These functions become eigenfunctions of the charge conjugation operator and hence Elko for any spin when $\vartheta=\pm i$

 This relation holds for arbitrary momentum since $\mathcal{C}$ commutes with $\kappa(\p)$ defined in eq.~(\ref{eq:boost}).
 We note, when $j$ takes half-integral or integral values, the eigenvalues of Elko are even or odd with respect to the signs of the phase $\vartheta$.
-It is important to note that this is not in contradiction with the result obtained in ref.~\cite{Ahluwalia:1994uy}.
-The spin-one bosonic charge-conjugation matrix of~\citep[eq.~(8)]{Ahluwalia:1994uy} differs from $\mathcal{C}^{(j=1)}$ up to a multiplication of a constant matrix.
-Once this differences is accounted for, we see that eq.~(\ref{eq:cchi}) is equivalent to~\cite[eq.~(12)]{Ahluwalia:1994uy}.
+It is important to note that this is not in contradiction with the result obtained in Ref.~\cite[eq.~(8)]{Ahluwalia:1994uy}.
+The spin-one bosonic charge-conjugation matrix given there differs from $\mathcal{C}^{(j=1)}$ up to a multiplication of a constant matrix.
+Once this differences is accounted for, they become identical.

 In order to construct quantum fields, we follow the general structure that a field operator must have two sets of expansion coefficients associated with its particle and anti-particle.
 Therefore, we introduce the self-conjugate ($\vartheta=i$) and anti-self-conjugate ($\vartheta=-i$) functions